fengxia41103/myblog/content/dev/analyze angular 1x.md

 4. `export class A`, just a plain class
 5. `export const A = {`

 # component hierarchy

 Strategy of getting component call chain is to parse HTML file.
+This relies on a certain naming convention, eg. all your tags are prefixed with `feng-` so that HTHM parser will pick up any tags with this prefix, and identify inside which HTML tree this is being used, thus formulating a hierarchy.

+# example doc

+Once you piece these together, you can get a really impressive doc by producing a Pandoc `.md`.
+Also, you can dump data into `.json` or `.yml` for machine parsing and to incorporate manual generated data such as screenshot (as of writing 9/4/2019, we are relying on human to take screenshot by painfully finding the component rendered in a browser).

+All in all, take a look [this sample][5] and enjoy ~~

 [1]: https://github.com/compodoc/compodoc
 [2]: https://storybook.js.org/docs/testing/automated-visual-testing/
 [3]: https://github.com/americanexpress/jest-image-snapshot
+[4]: {filename}/dev/pandoc.md
+[5]: {filename}/downloads/webapp.pdf